 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This tells you the percentage of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Sioux City, IA